helidon-io/helidon/docs/mp/cors/why-options.md

 can be passed through on CORS-controlled requests, and so on — pertain to a given resource.

-In Helidon, the

-@Cors\.

-annotations map directly to those CORS sharing attributes.
+In Helidon, the `@Cors` annotations map directly to those CORS sharing attributes.
 It would be natural, then, to use `@Cors.` to annotate the single Java element in the application that represents a resource.

-## Methods, Resources, and Subresources in JAX-RS Resource Classes
+## JAX-RS Mapping

 Unfortunately, there is no single Java element that is sure to correspond one-to-one with a JAX-RS resource, for two reasons.